Nyqusit/chrome-bookmarks/README.md

 **Examples** <br />

-search for any bookmark that that has "javscript" anywhere in the name field:
+search for any bookmark that has "javscript" anywhere in the name field:
 ```sh
   $ book -s javascript
 ```